A student account is simply the charges and payments related to a student's registration. A student invoice is a summary of a student's account.

 Students who are due refunds because they have reduced their course load or have withdrawn from the College generally have their refunds calculated.
 However, SUNY procedures state that requests for refunds must be made in writing, and that students must make their request for a refund within one year after the end of the term for which a refund is requested.
 In other words, if you believe you should receive a refund, it is your responsibility to contact us.
 We will review your student account with you and make any necessary adjustments or refunds.

 Students can check their accounts online to see if their financial aid has arrived.
 TAP and PELL grant monies are not available until after the fifth week of the semester; APTS and SUSTA monies are generally available much later than that.
-EOP book checks are made available on the first day of classes, providing the student's financial aid has been processed.
+EOP book checks are made available on the first day of classes, providing the student's other financial aid has been processed and has covered the tuition bill.

 It depends on when you drop the class(es).
 Students who drop classes prior to the beginning of a semester incur no liability for those classes.
 Students who drop classes during the first week of the Fall or Spring semesters (based upon the official first day of classes for that semester, regardless of when the first class is held) incur liability for the college fee.